 He then conducted anthropological research inside the Rhode Island School of Design and Brown University on how artists innovate.
 From this experience, he learned that visual & performing artists struggling to innovate have to overcome their unawareness & bias toward themselves, their subject matters, or their materials before they can innovate.
 The muscle required to do so?
 Empathy.

-Most recently, Slim has been helping CEOs develop a culture of innovation.
-From this experience, he’s learning that leaders have artist-like experiences: loneliness & isolation amidst uncertainty & anxiety.
-So he helps them overcome the unawareness and bias underlying such feelings of loneliness, isolation, uncertainty, and anxiety.
+Slim now helps CEOs develop a culture of innovation.
+From this experience, he sees that CEOs are like artists: mired in so much uncertainty and complexity that it’s no wonder they feel lonely, isolated, and anxious.
+So he helps them manage or overcome the unawareness & bias underlying such uncertainty, complexity, loneliness, isolation, and anxiety.
 Why?
 So they can more effectively lead their organization through growth & innovation.
 How?
 By helping them develop the muscle required to do so.
 Empathy.